Investment Funds and Other Variable Interest Entities

 A summary of amounts related to the investment funds in the Company’s condensed consolidated balance sheets is as follows:

-(1) The amounts in the above table are reflected in footnote 1 on the Company’s condensed consolidated balance sheets.
+(1) The amounts in the above table are reflected in Note 1 on the Company’s condensed consolidated balance sheets.
 See the Company’s condensed consolidated balance sheets for additional information.

 Other Variable Interest Entities